Martasantenbo/password-generator-python/README.md

 # Password generator in Python

-Project we made at school and I spiced it up with HTML/CSS at home
+A project we made at school and I spiced it up with HTML/CSS at home

 ## Built with